This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Unusual Muscle Tone

 Too little or too much muscle tone is common in cerebral palsy.
-In a baby, undertoned muscles might look like floppy limbs or being unable to hold the head to any degree.
+In a baby, undertoned muscles might look like floppy limbs or the inability to hold the head to any degree.

 Overtoned muscles can cause stiffness in limbs and rigidness when held.
 A baby might arch its back or cross its legs when held.